WHO WE ARE

 Dr. Elizabeth La Rue

 Liz (she/her) is an Assistant Professor in the Dept. of Biological Sciences at UTEP (ealarue@utep.edu).
 She earned her PhD at Purdue University in 2017.
-Her current focus is on species distributions and ecosystem structure -function relationships in plant communities.
+Her current focus is on species distributions and ecosystem structure -function relationships in plant communities and wildlife habitat.

 Anna Downing